Pointcloud Stitching

 Script

-This Python script is designed to run any arbitrary script on each of the edge servers.
+This Python script is designed to run any arbitrary script on each of the edge nodes.
 We provide some useful scripts in edge_scripts/

 .
 Run python host.py -h